sivanitski/alis_vue_project_library/README.md

 # Hey, welcome to alis_ templates  <img width="24px" src="https://media.tenor.com/images/f580b40a349dcb2d7cb93573e2329061/tenor.gif">

 ## Vue Component Template
-This template will serve as the scaffolding for all components built for alis_ technologies LLC.
-The coding environment housed in this repo contains all the necessary dependencies and highlights best practices followed by alis_,  which in due course will facilitate frictionless integration of the component back into our systems.
-This allows developers working in this repo to simply do what they do best, create beautiful looking vue components with minimal onboarding pre-dev, and easy integration post-dev.
+This repo serves as a library for all components built for alis_ technologies LLC.
+Please feel to look through the components created for alis_ to get inspiration from different projects.
+You will be able to browse different projects in the component library tables.
+After development, you will then add your project to the library table, which will allow you to showcase your work, and alis_ to access your work easily.

-**Technologies** you will be using interacting within the repo
+**Technologies** you will be using within the repo
 <details open>
   <summary><b>Front end</b></summary>
   <br>